FlyingKaenguru/log-aggregation-tools.docker-compose/README.md

 Logstash.

 Grafana Loki is a horizontally scalable, highly available, multi-tenant log aggregation system inspired by Prometheus.
 Unlike other logging systems, a Loki index is built from labels, leaving the original log message unindexed.
 Loki stores all data in a single object storage backend like S3.
 The Loki project was started at Grafana Labs in 2018 and is released under the AGPLv3 license.
-For more information about Loki, its components and functionality, please take a look at the official [documentation][1] or my blog post ["Logging on a large scale with Grafana Loki"][2] for a more application-oriented approach.
+For more information about Loki, its components and functionality, please take a look at the official [documentation][1] or my blog post [Logging on a large scale with Grafana Loki][2] for a more application-oriented approach.

 ## How to aggregate logs